 Cousteau’s outstanding commitment led her to develop the opportunity to work with huge companies that can help her expand her knowledge even more.
 Cousteau’s collaborations with big companies because of her outstanding work can pave the way for her to do much more to help the oceans.
 Her dedication to her goals are inspiring, and the fact that she puts in all her effort to make those goals possible and achievable makes her all the more inspirational and heroic.

-No one asked Cousteau to go out and save the oceans, she decided on her own to continue her family’s legacy and raise awareness towards the danger the oceans are in, which soon lead her to become an inspiration to many.
+No one asked Cousteau to go out and save the oceans; she decided on her own to continue her family’s legacy and raise awareness of the danger the oceans are in, which soon led her to become an inspiration to many.
 As someone who started out as a normal girl, only known for her family’s legacy of sailing the oceans, she’s come so far and has done so much good for the world.
 Not many people may know her, but she’s someone definitely worth remembering.
 To those who do know her, she’s an inspiring figure who deserves so much for all her efforts, research, and accomplishments.
 She sparks the inspiration for people to learn from her and do just as much as her to help the oceans, and many have taken that to account:

 “Because of her tremendous work and relentless dedication toward these environmental issues, Cousteau was honored as a member of National Geographic's 'Emerging Explorers' Class of 2008.
 The program is comprised of eleven visionaries and young trailblazers from around the world who have pushed the boundaries of discovery, adventure, and global problem solving” (“Explorer and Environmental advocate Alexandra Cousteau”).

 Alexandra Cousteau may not have saved the world or a human’s life, but she’s saved countless fishes’ lives as well as going out of her way for the ocean’s health, and as she goes on to do even more good to the earth, she’ll be even more known and remembered as an ordinary person who saved the oceans.